Interviewing and Selecting Job Candidates: Tennessee

 - Employers in Tennessee are prohibited from discriminating against employees based on union membership or lack thereof.
 See Free Association Protection.

-- Tennessee law does not prohibit discrimination based on sexual orientation or gender identity, but the City of Nashville tried to do so.
+- Tennessee law does not prohibit discrimination based on sexual orientation or gender identity.
 See Sexual Orientation/Gender Identity.

-- The Tennessee Lawful Employment Act permits, but does not require, employers to use the federal E-Verify program to verify the employment authorization status of new hires.
-However, employers using this program will receive the benefit of a compliance safe harbor.
+- The Tennessee Lawful Employment Act requires employers with 50 or more employees to use the federal E-Verify system to confirm work eligibilty of new hires.
 See E-Verify.

 - Tennessee does not prohibit private employers from adopting anti-nepotism policies.
 The state does have a broad anti-nepotism law for public employers and employees.
 See Anti-Nepotism Laws.